All products are independently selected by our editors. If you buy something, we may earn an affiliate commission.

 How to Arrive and What to Expect

-Style expectations are high, with tailored looks and couture pieces the standard.
-Fashion Week is a stage in itself, and being seen is as much a part of the ritual as watching the shows.
+Style expectations are exacting, with tailored silhouettes, archival pieces, and couture ensembles setting the tone.
+Fashion Week is a stage in itself, and presentation remains an unspoken language of credibility and influence.

 Why It Matters to the Luxury Traveller